-Are these resources adequate for instructional needs as stated in the program objectives? □ YES □ NO Do they meet the professional standards for safety and health requirements? □ YES □NO Please provide any additional recommendations: GRADUATION, COMPLETION, AND PLACAS OF 2021 COMBINED TOTALS: 2021 reported of Completion Rate: 97% Graduation Date: 95% Placement Rate: 86% Do you feel these are good outcomes for the institution? □ YES □NO Please provide any additional recommendations: Again, thank you for taking the time to read and respon our institution below if you have any.
+Are these resources adequate for instructional needs as stated in the program objectives? □ YES □ NO Do they meet the professional standards for safety and health requirements? □ YES □ NO Please provide any additional recommendations: GRADUATION, COMPLETION, AND PLACAS OF 2022 COMBINED TOTALS: 2022 reported data: Completion Rate: 88% Graduation Rate: 85% Placement Rate: 97% CEMENT RATES Do you feel these are good outcomes for the institution? □ YES □ NO Please provide any additional recommendations: - Again, thank you for taking the time to read and respondence on our institution below if you have any.
 If, however, and appropriately for achievement of our mission and observations as well.
 Our staff is diligent in its efforts mission.
-Therefore, we would appreciate any positive in any manner or provide you with qualified graduate us. your evaluation found our dobjectives, we would app s to provide quality educa e feedback you have to sha or institution to preciate a sumn tion within the pare.
-If we can express the sum of the be operating effectively mary of your positive parameters of our stated ver be of assistance to you Student Signature Date
+Therefore, we would appreciate any positive in any manner or provide you with qualified graduate us. your evaluation found our l objectives, we would app s to provide quality educati e feedback you have to sha r institution to be operating reciate a summary of your on within the parameters of re.
+If we can ever be of ass g effectively positive of our stated istance to you Student Signature